-Fish emulsion is a good source of all three macronutrients, with a higher concentration in nitrogen.
+Fish emulsion is a good source of all three macronutrients, with a higher concentration of nitrogen.
 It provides nutrients immediately to your plants, unlike some fertilizers that take their time to break down.
-I’ve used this before, and will say, it’s the smelliest out of all the organic fertilizer options.
-Imagine cooking fish and then leaving it outside on a warm summer’s day. 🙂 I’ve read that hydrolized liquid fish includes the same benefits without the small, so that’s something to keep in mind if you’re interested.
+I’ve used this before and will say, it’s the smelliest out of all the organic fertilizer options.
+Imagine cooking fish and then leaving it outside on a warm summer’s day. 🙂 I’ve read that hydrolyzed liquid fish includes the same benefits without the small, so that’s something to keep in mind if you’re interested.
 It also includes more trace nutrients.

 8. Bat Guano